How much does charging an electric car cost?

 Charging an electric car

-E.ON Next offers a Next Drive tariff, which delivers electricity at 6.9p per kWh between 12am and 7am, while Octopus Energy’s EV tariff will schedule the charge for when the energy is cheapest and greenest – at a cost of 7p per kWh.
-The company says customers will save £500 a year compared to a standard tariff.
+E.ON Next offers a Next Drive tariff, which delivers electricity at 8p per kWh between midnight and 6am, while Octopus Energy’s Intelligent Go EV tariff will schedule charging for when the energy is cheapest and greenest – at a cost of 8p per kWh.
+The company says customers will save hundreds of pounds per year compared to a standard tariff.

 Using an electric car with a smaller battery as another example, it will cost £2.88 to charge a Honda e.
-With 129 miles added, the cost per mile is 2.2p – significantly less than the 28p per mile for a typical petrol or diesel car.
-That’s a saving of around £19.40 when driving the same distance.
+With 129 miles added, the cost per mile is 2.2p – significantly less than the cost per mile for a typical petrol or diesel car.

 How to find your electricity tariff